Preventive mastectomy: Indications

 The procedure is a surgical option for individuals who are at high risk for the development of breast cancer.
 High risk women without a prior history of personal breast cancer might consider bilateral risk-reducing mastectomy (BRRM) as an option for minimising the risk of primary breast carcinoma development.
 The procedure includes the surgical removal of both breasts before any pathologic diagnosis has been made.
 Women that were previously diagnosed with a breast cancer in one breast (ipsilateral breast cancer) might elect to undergo risk-reducing mastectomy of the other unaffected (contralateral) breast, that is to say contralateral risk-reducing mastectomy (CRRM), to minimize the risk of a second breast cancer development.
-CRRM has been shown to reduce the incidence of contralateral breast cancer, but there is there is not sufficient evidence that it improves survival.
+CRRM has been shown to reduce the incidence of contralateral breast cancer, but there is not sufficient evidence that it improves survival.
 Women who had a bilateral mastectomy in 2013 were about 10 years younger than those who had a unilateral mastectomy.

 This preventive operation pertains to women with these characteristics: